dom111/webdav-js/README.md

 The application has since been rewritten to not rely on jQuery and use more modern methods and provide a single runtime file.
 Now that there's more separation between the interface code and the library code, I'd like to investigate using other frontend approaches to see which I prefer (and also to weigh up the differences between the currently available frameworks).
-There's still work to do around code separation andhopefully this will be something I can continue to work on (as time allows) I feel it's at least as stable as the previous version.
+There's still work to do around code separation and hopefully this will be something I can continue to work on (as time allows) I feel it's at least as stable as the previous version.